theokrueger-mods/pd2-docs/docs/lua/hooks.md

 ## Overriding a Function

 This is generally bad practise when writing mods for PAYDAY.
-It completely overwrites the function with your own
+It completely overwrites the function with your own.

 If we wanted to increase the number of infamy ranks, we would have to modify the function